SubhrajitPrusty/SubhrajitPrusty.github.io/index.md

 ## About Me

 Hi!
-I am a final year student of B.Tech.
-Computer Science & Information Technology at Institute of Technical Education and Research, Bhubaneswar.
+I am a Solutions Engineer @ Vernacular.ai.
-I am a Tech Enthusiast who loves Linux.
+I am a Tech Enthusiast, who loves Linux.
 I'm an avid open-source developer and (sometimes) a *very salty* gamer.
+You can talk to me about games, tech and music.

 I've been passionate about DevOps for a long time.
 I worked extensively with Docker on a Gitlab environment to facilitate CI/CD on my internship at racetrack.ai.
 I also worked on a Python backend (falcon) based business solution platform and helped maintain the backend code of Marvin - a conversational AI.